Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

     n_steps = 300

     #2 Define a new custom Reactor class.
 Here we named it "RockReactor" and
-    # chose the Ideal Gas Constant Pressure Reactor as the base class to inheret
+    # chose the Ideal Gas Constant Pressure Reactor as the base class to inherit
     # governing equations from.

     # define a class representing reactor with a solid mass and gas inside of it